-Parents apply using a Common Application Form from Devon, regardless of where the child lives.
-For all children, this is available at www.devon.gov.uk/admissionsonline or by completing the D-CAF paper form.
+Applications for admission into any Year Group made after 31 August 2019, after the normal round, are called In-Year admissions.
+Parents can apply at www.devon.gov.uk/admissionsonline or by requesting a copy of the Devon Common Application Form, the D-CAF, from the Education helpline on 0345 155 1019.
 All applications received by the LA Admissions Team, either direct or via the school, by 2pm on the same day will be considered together, before later applications.
+All In-Year admissions will be made in line with Devon's In-Year Coordinated Admissions Scheme.